Hkarlis18/Bellabeat_Google_Analytics_Capstone/README.md

  Finally, the average time asleep was 7 hours.

- +  33 users were proactively tracking the energy they used in a daily basis (METs and Intensity).
+ +  33 users were proactively tracking the energy they used on a daily basis (METs and Intensity).
 The lower the intensity, the higher the METs expenditure, and vice versa.
-The hours with the hightest energy expenditure were between 9:00 A.M to 7:00 P.M. when people are awake and most active.
+The hours with the highest  energy expenditure were between 9:00 A.M. to 7:00 P.M. when people are awake and most active.

  :pushpin:  [Back to Summary](https://github.com/Hkarlis18/Bellabeat_Google_Analytics_Capstone/edit/main/README.md#summary)